A game with pop-up storybook aesthetic with light-RPG elements and tons of platforming. Where have we seen this before?

 But wait, there’s more!
 There are Crystal Berries which serve as thinly veiled Star Pieces.
 A medal system in lieu of badges.
 There’s even a cooking system, where a friendly fly takes items and whips up new dishes for you.
 Tayce, and yes, even Zess T. would be proud.

 Still, I don’t want to take anything away from this title simply because it’s a fantastically done facsimile.
 The minor improvements to the battle system and the actual challenge (face it, you can probably beat Paper Mario blindfolded) show us what a game that built on the successes of Thousand-Year Door could have looked and played like.

-Review: Bug Fables: The Everlasting Spring (Nintendo Switch)
+Review: Bug Fables: The Everlasting Sapling (Nintendo Switch)